 Where a party has perfected an adverse possession claim prior to the governmental entity's acquisition of the property, the cause of action as to ownership is not barred.
 Gorman v City of Woodinville, 175 Wn.2d 68, 283 P.3d (2012).

 The rule follows from the reasoning that title acquired by adverse possession is inchoate title.
-It automatically vests in the possessor (and is passed to the possessor’s successors!) upon the passage of a ten year period of open, notorious, exclusive, hostile, actual and uninterrupted use.
-The possessor is not obligated to due to perfect his interest: the quiet title action merely confirms that title to land has passed to the adverse possessor.
+It automatically vests in the possessor (and is passed to the possessor's successors!) upon the passage of a ten year period of open, notorious, exclusive, hostile, actual and uninterrupted use.
+The possessor is not obligated to perfect his interest: the quiet title action merely confirms that title to land has passed to the adverse possessor.

 Before walking away from an adverse possession claim to public land, it is important to identify the date the possession started and the date the public acquired title.
 Is there a chance that the possession ripened into ownership before the transfer to the public entity?